rustwasm/book/src/background-and-concepts.md

 # Background and Concepts

 ## Web Assembly

 WebAssembly is a simple machine model and executable format with an [extensive specification].

 Although it has currently gathered attention in the JavaScript and web communities in general, it makes no assumptions about its host environment.
-Thus, it makes sense to think that _wasm_ will become an important "portable executable" format used in a variety of contexts in the near future (we will dedicate some time to take a closer look at _wasm_'s portability features further in the book).
+Thus, it makes sense to think that wasm will become an important "portable executable" format used in a variety of contexts in the near future (we will dedicate some time to take a closer look at wasm's portability features further in the book).

-As of *today*, however, _wasm_ is mostly related to JavaScript, which comes in many flavors (including both browsers and [Node.js]).
-Due to JS being widespread and easy to access we will focus mostly on using these platforms to run Rust-generated _wasm_, but other interpreters are probably going to be released in the near future.
+As of *today*, however, wasm is mostly related to JavaScript, which comes in many flavors (including both browsers and [Node.js]).
+Due to JS being widespread and easy to access we will focus mostly on using these platforms to run Rust-generated wasm, but other interpreters are probably going to be released in the near future.

 As a programming language, WebAssembly is comprised of two formats: The binary format and the text format.
 Both represent a common structure, albeit in different ways.
 The text format (generally called `wat`) uses